pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Exploring the File System
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Another nifty feature of Pachyderm is that you can mount the filst system locally tno poke around and explore your data using FUSE.
+Another nifty feature of Pachyderm is that you can mount the file system locally to poke around and explore your data using FUSE.
 FUSE comes pre-installed on most Linux distributions.
 For OS X, you'll need to install [OSX FUSE](https://osxfuse.github.io/)

 The first thing we need to do is mount Pachyderm's filesystem (pfs).